nezaboodka/reactronic/README.md

 transactional functions.
 Cached function is called on-demand to renew the result if it was marked as obsolete due to changes made by an transactional functions.
-Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those signalling objects and other cached functions (dependencies), which are used during their execution.
+Reactive and cached functions are instrumented with hooks to seamless listening of those signalling objects and other cached functions (dependencies), which are used during their execution.